 8. Attending The Peony Girl workshop

 When you want to take your creative endeavours one step further and learn a whole new skill, you might want to consider attending one of the upcoming workshops!
 We have planned for a winter filled with activities, perfect for those who dread boredom or cold temperatures.
 Joining an online class is an excellent opportunity to dive into the world of fine art and create your first peony painting using gongbi technique - a traditional painting technique - or simply improve your skills.
-See all the courses here.
+More classes to come in the future!

 All in all, becoming more creative in 2021 is an ambitious New Year goal, but one that can significantly enrich our lives.
 Let’s work on it together and see you next year!